 It can be stressful figuring out how to balance competing metrics when specifying a new work truck.
-You want to make sure your employees have the appropriate tools and a safe and comfortable work environment, and your company wants to stretch the budget as far as possible.
+You want to make sure employees have the appropriate tools and a safe, comfortable work environment.
+And your company wants to stretch the fleet budget as far as possible.

 Savvy fleet professionals recognize that sometimes an initial higher acquisition cost can save money over the life of the asset.
 Investing in a high-quality product can deliver results above and beyond the norm, thanks to technologies that help improve jobsite safety, save fuel and maintenance costs, and optimize efficiency.

-Auxiliary power units (APUs) — or engine-driven all-in-ones — are an effective way to reduce total costs, but they do sometimes require spending more upfront.
-It may take some work to convince the rest of the organization that investing in a premium product is the best solution.
+Auxiliary power units (APUs) — or engine-driven all-in-ones — are an effective way to reduce total costs.
+But they do sometimes require spending more upfront.
+The rest of the organization may require convincing that investing in a premium product is the best solution.

 Benefits for financial stakeholders — reducing cost of ownership

-- Stakeholders who approve your budget are focused on the big picture and want to understand how this decision will impact other parts of the organization.
+- Stakeholders who approve your budget are focused on the big picture.
+They want to understand how this decision will impact other parts of the organization.
 Go in armed with total cost of ownership stats and all the benefits they’ll get from your premium solution.

 It’s important to understand the financial impact of truck setup and how it affects other parts of the organization.
 While the financial stakeholders may balk at a higher sticker price, it’s only part of the story.
 The total cost of ownership must also include the cost of maintenance, fuel and downtime over the life of a truck.